gustavostuff/boinboin/README.md

 ### Mathematically accurate bouncing ball (WIP)

 BoinBoin is a Lua Library to handle a mathematically (not physically) accurate bouncing ball(s) inside a closed, rectangular box.
 This can be used as a base for a variety of games or prototypes.
-There are plans to port this to JS.
+Friction and Gravity-like features are pedning.

 ![Loading example 1...](https://raw.githubusercontent.com/tavuntu/boinboin/main/img/example_1.gif)